 Understanding Adverse Possession in Oregon

 These five requirements must be met with “clear and convincing evidence” (ORS 105.620(c)) or the squatter does not have grounds for adverse possession.

 “Hostile” doesn’t necessarily mean violent or dangerous.
 In the legal sense, hostile can have three definitions.

-- Good faith mistake.
-A few states choose to follow this rule instead.
-Here, the trespasser has to have made an innocent, good faith mistake in occupying the property.
+- Good Faith Mistake.
+A few states choose to follow this rule.
+Here, the trespasser must have made an innocent, good faith mistake in occupying the property.
 They may be relying on an invalid or incorrect deed.
 In other words, the squatter is using the property ‘in good faith’ and is unaware of the property’s current legal status.
 In Oregon, the squatter must have “honest belief” that they have actual ownership, and this is a requirement for the entire 10 years.

 Actual possession requires that the trespasser is physically present on the property and treats it as if they are an owner.
 This can be established by documenting beautification efforts (as mentioned above), as well as taking measures to clean up the property or perform regular maintenance.